kiran-brahma/obsidan/content/Blog/a-simple-guide-for-validating-new-business-ideas.md

 ---
 title: A Simple Guide for Validating New Business Ideas
-description: A Case study from my own business on how to validate a new business idea to achieve product market fir
+description: A Case study from my own business on how to validate a new business idea to achieve product market fit
 aliases:
 draft: false
 tags: